Keyword Research: How to perform in depth keyword research in 2025

 1. Understand the business and target audience

-Before you can start researching what people are. typing into search, you need to have thorough understanding of the business you're working with and its target audience.
+Before you can start researching what people are typing into search, you need to have a thorough understanding of the business you're working with and its target audience.

 Answer these questions: